The time Dutchies used cheese to defend themselves against the French

 READ MORE │ Dutch cheese varieties: the comprehensive (and cheesy) guide

-During Napoleon’s occupation of the Netherlands, the Dutch cheese producers grew tired and fed up with French soldiers stealing their beloved Gouda cheese.
+During Napoleon’s occupation of the Netherlands, Dutch cheese producers grew tired and fed up with French soldiers stealing their beloved Gouda cheese.

 Since then, the French and Belgians, who also picked up the word during the Revolution, used “cheeseheads” as an insult for the Dutch — which is ironic since both of these countries are also cheese lovers. 🤷♀️